Mardcelo/mardcelo.github.io/about.md

 ---
 This is what happens when you give a kid unrestricted internet access

-I do mathematics, and computer security
+I do mathematics, and computer security, and bunch of other topics that I got interested whilst walking though the valley.

-In this blog I share half of my knowledge.

 # So who am i?

-I have no answer about that, even I don't know who myself is.
+I don't even know who myself is.
 I am Security researcher that had alcoholic courage to start security from young age.
 This also mean I had to face bunch of hard times earlier than anyone.
 During these phase, I have suffered from mental illness, having Schizophernia and Depression.